Jihoon Suh

 How can technology preserve human connection when physical presence disappears?

 The pandemic changed how people communicated almost overnight, and video calling became essential infrastructure.
-I moved from Gaming to Messenger because I believed communication would become one of the most important product challenges of the moment.
+I moved from Gaming to Messenger because I believed communication would become one of the most important product challenges of the moment, and I led design for the real-time social suite as it reached hundreds of millions of people.
 The work reinforced a belief that still guides me: technology is most meaningful when it helps people connect.

 Coinbase